wso2/docs-is/en/docs/references/extend/rebranding/rebrand-identity-server-uis.md

         └── branding-preference_de_DE.json
 ```
 To customize any other styles, you can create the `stylesheets` folder inside the tenant or app folder and add an `override.css` file to it.
 This file will be loaded after the default stylesheets, so you can override any styles you want.

+!!! note
+Make sure to update the branding-preference.json file with the correct path to the `override.css` file.

 Checkout the sample [branding-preference_en_US.json](https://github.com/wso2/docs-is/tree/master/en/docs/assets/code-samples/branding-preference_en_US.json) file and the corresponding [override.css](https://github.com/wso2/docs-is/tree/master/en/docs/assets/code-samples/override.css) file.